Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 The privacy policy covers the following:

-By providing us with personal information, you consent to the collection and use of this information in accordance with this privacy policy.
-In accordance The General Data Protection Regulation (GDPR) becomes effective on May the 25th 2018.
-It will become the UK’s new data protection law.
-The GDPR modifies and extends the outgoing Data Protection Act 1998.
+By providing us with personal information, you consent to the collection and use of this information in accordance with this Privacy Policy.
 We will communicate any changes to this policy via email with a copy of the updated version.
-If you have any questions about this privacy policy please contact info@snow-camp.org.uk or Snow-Camp using the postal address given below.
+If you have any questions about this Privacy Policy please contact hello@switch180.org.uk.

 Who we are